hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 ### Target Audience

 This guide is for anyone starting out on IntelliJ IDEA.
-Main comparisons are made with Visual Studio, so if you're familiar with .NET and Visual Studio, you'll feel right at home.
+Some comparisons are made with Visual Studio, so if you're familiar with .NET and Visual Studio, you'll feel right at home.

-### What this Guide is not
+### What this guide is not

 This guide is not meant to replace the [documentation for IntelliJ IDEA](http://www.jetbrains.com/idea/webhelp) or the many [tutorials available](http://confluence.jetbrains.com/display/IntelliJIDEA/Getting+Started).
 When appropriate this guide links to help and tutorials available.